DocAdam/adamthepugh/index.md

 Along the way I started a business on Etsy called <a href="https://vinyljunction.com" target="_blank">Vinyl Junction</a> selling vintage music and books.

-I enjoy learning, reading, and exploring new music.
+I enjoy learning, <a href="https://www.goodreads.com/adamthepugh" target="_blank">reading</a>, and exploring new music.